plumvillage/newsletter/src/en/articles/01_SCCD_Returning to LH.md

 author: Sư cô Chân Đức
 ---

 I arrived in Plum Village on the first of July 1986.
 A lay friend driving an old yellow Quatrelle picked me up at Sainte-Foy-La-Grande station.
 Three months earlier when Thay was in England at the invitation of myself and some friends at the Buddhist Peace Fellowship, he had suggested I come to Plum Village for a month.
 When I arrived in Upper Hamlet, Thay was sitting in a hammock, which was always slung between two trees opposite the *Stone Building*.
-He was wearing grey *ao vat ho[^1]* because it was a very hot day.
+He was wearing grey *ao vat ho*<span class="note">Traditional Vietnamese short robes worn by monastic practitioners</span> because it was a very hot day.

 When I joined my palms to greet Thay, he said: “Here is India.
 India is Here.”
 I did not understand and I thought Thay meant: “The weather is very hot here, like in India.”
 Later, on reflection, I realised Thay meant something like: “My child, this is your spiritual home.
 You do not need to go to India to find your home.”
-Thay told me later that this was a quotation from a poem by the Vietnamese meditation master Vô Ngôn Thông of the 9th Century[^2].
+Thay told me later that this was a quotation from a poem by the Vietnamese meditation master Vô Ngôn Thông of the 9th Century<span class="note">Tây Thiên thử độ, thử độ Tây Thiên (<span lang="zh">西天此度，此度西天  - 無言通禪師</span>)</span>.

 My first impression was how relaxed and relaxing the Upper Hamlet was.
 It was two weeks before the annual Summer Opening and preparations were being made in such a joyful and leisurely way.
 A bed had been prepared for me in a room whose name over the lintel was “Young Moon”.
 The bed consisted of four bricks, which supported at each corner a plank of conglomerate wood, covered by a thin piece of form.
 In the following days I helped prepare beds like that for the guests who were to come.